shanep0825-png/T-pot-Honeypot/README.md

 This section is written to reflect the setup flow I followed as closely as possible based on my own actions and the referenced tutorial.
 Tutorial I Followed.

 What I Observed
-I didn't exactly know what I was looking at at first, but within about 20 minutes, the honeypot was already receiving a noticeable amount of activity.
+Within a few minutes the honeypot was already receiving a noticeable amount of activity.
 I observed traffic from multiple countries, including:

 United States
 Romania
 United Kingdom
 France
-My first impression overall impression was excitement as I couldn't believe I was seeing real attacks.
-I also noticed that a large portion of this traffic appeared to be automated bot activity, especially because in Kibana some of the username and password fields appeared as null.
+I first noticed that a large portion of this traffic appeared to be automated bot activity, especially because in Kibana some of the username and password fields appeared as null.
 I would only see brute-force attempts in a SSH attack.

 I returned the next day after letting the honeypot continue overnight, and I was able to observe more attack types and review them in more depth through Kibana.